Backup your WordPress site to DreamHost's DreamObjects.

 How big a site can this back up?

 PHP has a hard limit of 2G (see Why can't I upload or download files greater than 2GB?), so as long as this is uploading a zip of your content, it will be stuck there.
 Sorry.

 Why does my backup run but not back anything up?

-In pre 3.1 versions, that happened because of size.
-A quick way to test if this is happeneing still is by trying to only backup the SQL.
+A quick way to test if this is happening still is by trying to only backup the SQL.
 If that works, then it's the size of your total backup.